DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## Small Change to the Shop
 - [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.

-## At Least Two Attack Things From The Doc
+## At Least Two Attack Things From The Doc?

 Choose at least two powers from that one document we made and implement them functionally

+## Lower damage of all primary spells

+## Increase damage of all secondary spells a little

+## Redistribute enemies in the levels (use the new prefabs)

 # Notes: Good Enemy AI?